yench1995/Python-spider/douban/README.md

 This a project to collect the "ranking", "score", "movie_name" and "score_num" information about the douban_top250 movies.
-It uses scrapy so the coding part is easy to understand.
-The code is tested successfully on Ubuntu 16.04, python 2.7.12.

 This project could output json file and xsw file as following operations.